-Technically the answer is yes, a dog or cat in heat (also known as estrus) can be spayed.
-Your results may vary, though, as many vets prefer to wait until the heat cycle is over.
+You meant to have your dog or cat spayed before she came in heat, but you didn't expect it to come so soon.
+Dogs and cats have their first heat between 4 to 6 months of age.
+Although, you can ask your vet spay a dog or cat in heat (also known as estrus), many vets prefer to wait until the heat cycle is over.
 The size, age and overall health of the pet are considered as well.
 If the spay is done while the animal is in heat, the costs are usually a little higher.

 Spaying While In Heat